 What is the Minimum Sentence for Aggravated Dui in Arizona?

-In Arizona, aggravated DUI is a serious offense with severe consequences.
-The minimum sentence for an aggravated DUI conviction depends on the severity of the charge and any aggravating factors present.
 Generally speaking, if convicted of an aggravated DUI in Arizona, you may be facing up to 4 months in jail; however this can increase depending on factors such as prior convictions or if there were any injured parties involved in the incident.

-Additionally, you may be required to pay fines ranging from $750-$2500 and could lose your license for 90 days to one year.
 Furthermore, some cases are eligible for probation which allows offenders to complete community service hours instead of serving jail time; however this is only applicable at the judge’s discretion so it should not be assumed that it will apply in all cases.

 Is an Aggravated Dui a Felony in Arizona?